cric96/cric96.github.io/content/about.md

 I've always been fascinated by technology because everything seemed like magic to me as a child.
 Understanding its dynamics has also made everything more magical and fascinating.

-My current interests concern machine learning algorithms, functional languages, design patterns, architectural pattern, and mixing AI techniques with standard programming techniques.
+My current interests concern machine learning algorithms, functional languages, design patterns, architectural patterns, and mixing AI techniques with standard programming techniques.